syeda27/MonoRARP/Docs/ProjectStructure.md

 ### Lane Detector (lane_detector.py) - WORK IN PROGRESS
 This is an attempt to detect the lane markings on the road, and does not currently work.
-Also see lane_detection_utils.
-It will be apparent that the code is not ready for the light of day and i

 ## Tests
 I have a *tests* folder which includes some test scripts.
 I would not call them entirely robust as of yet, but some of the modules are a lot harder to test than others.